nuxt/website-v2/content/en/guides/features/data-fetching.md

 <base-alert type="info">

 In the upcoming examples, we are using our [http module](https://http.nuxtjs.org/) which we recommend you use for all your applications.
-You will of course need to install it first in order to use and also add it to your modules section of your nuxt config.
+You will need to install it first in order to use and also add it to your modules section of your nuxt config.

 </base-alert>